-The following table sets forth selected historical combined and unaudited pro forma financial information.
-The selected historical combined financial information at and for the three months ended March 31, 2014 and 2013 is unaudited and has been derived from our unaudited historical combined financial statements included elsewhere in this prospectus.
-The selected historical combined financial information at December 31, 2013 and 2012, and for the years ended December 31, 2013, 2012 and 2011 has been derived from our historical combined financial statements, which have been audited by KPMG LLP and are included elsewhere in this prospectus.
-The selected historical combined financial information at December 31, 2010 and 2009, and for the years ended December 31, 2010 and 2009 is unaudited and has been derived from our historical combined financial information at and for the tree months ended March 31, 2014 and for the year ended December 31, 2013 is unaudited and has been derived from our unaudited pro forma financial statements.
-You should read this information in conjunction with the information under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical combined financial statements which are included elsewhere in this prospectus.
+The following tables set forth selected historical consolidated, combined and unaudited pro forma financial information.
+The selected historical consolidated and combined financial information at and for the nine months ended September 30, 2014 and 2013 is unaudited and has been derived from our unaudited historical consolidated and combined financial statements included elsewhere in this report.
+The selected historical combined financial information at December 31, 2013 and 2012, and for the years ended December 31, 2013, 2012 and 2011 has been derived from our historical combined financial statements, which have been audited by KPMG LLP and are included elsewhere in this report.
+The selected historical combined financial information at December 31, 2010 and 2009, and for the years ended December 31, 2010 and 2009 is unaudited and has been derived from our historical combined financial information not included in this report.
+The selected unaudited pro forma financial information from the months ended September 30, 2014 and for the year ended December 31, 2013 is unaudited and has been derived from our unaudited pro forma financial statements.
+You should read this information in conjunction with the information under "-Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical condensed consolidated and/or combined financial statements and the related notes thereto, which are included elsewhere in this report.

 Synchrony is a holding company for the legal entities that historically conducted GE's North American retail finance business.
 Synchrony was incorporated in Delaware on September 12, 2003, but prior to April 1, 2013, conducted no business.
 During the period from April 1, 2013 to September 30, 2013, as part of a regulatory restructuring, substantially all of the assets and operations of GE's North American retail finance business, including the Bank, were transferred to Synchrony.
-The remaining assets and operations of that business subsequently have been transferred to Synchrony.
+The remaining assets and operations of that business subsequently were transferred to Synchrony.